Korean Program Degree Requirements

 Fairleigh Dickinson University requires all students to complete this common University Core curriculum that has a strong emphasis on liberal arts:

-Students should consult with their advisor for help in selecting from the many varied course offerings.
+Students should consult with their advisor in selecting from various course offerings.
 Electives can be chosen to form a concentration in an area such as business or liberal arts.
-Certain courses may be important in the development of an upper-division major.